uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/penaltiesandappeals.html.md

 ## Other penalties

-Other penalties that apply to ITSA customers are unchanged by the Penalty Reform and will continue to be charged where appropriate.
+Other penalties that apply to ITSA customers are unchanged by Penalty Reform and will continue to be charged where appropriate.
 These include:

 - [Inaccuracy penalties - Factsheet CC/FS7a](https://www.gov.uk/government/publications/compliance-checks-penalties-for-inaccuracies-in-returns-or-documents-ccfs7a)
 - [Penalties for not telling HMRC about an under-assessment - Factsheet CC/FS7b](https://www.gov.uk/government/publications/compliance-checks-penalties-for-not-telling-hmrc-about-an-under-assessment-ccfs7b)